Philipp, Prince of Eulenburg: The Power Broker

 In the chancellorship of General Leo von Caprivi, Eulenburg came more into his own as a political player.
 In April 1891 Eulenburg returned to Munich, this time as Prussian ambassador to the Kingdom of Bavaria.
 On 15 February 1891, Baron Karl von Dörnberg, one of Eulenburg's friends, died.
 After his death, Count Kuno von Moltke wrote to Axel "Dachs" von Varnbüler on 31 March 1891: "My old Dachs!
 I am just getting ready for the journey to Stuttgart.
-I'm longing for old Philine...have to see her [Eulenburg; his gay friends always used the terms "her" and "she" to describe him] because of the feeling that now this gap [Dörnberg's death] has opened up in our beloved circle, we must hold on to each other doubly, more firmly...Then I'll move over to Munich with P. on the 8th -- the family will not follow till later".
+I'm longing for old Philine...have to see her [Eulenburg; his homosexual gay friends always used the terms "her" and "she" to describe him] because of the feeling that now this gap [Dörnberg's death] has opened up in our beloved circle, we must hold on to each other doubly, more firmly...Then I'll move over to Munich with P. on the 8th -- the family will not follow till later".
 The "Philine" of this letter is clearly Eulenburg because on 8 April 1891, Eulenburg accompanied by Moltke took a train trip from Stuttgart to Munich and on 10 April 1891 he appeared at the Bavarian court as the new Prussian envoy.
 After arriving in Munich, Eulenburg and Moltke went to see a clairvoyant to learn the future and improve Eulenburg's health.
 Moltke wrote to Varnbüler afterwards: "Philine writes to me that he feels absolutely dreadful -- in spite of the clairvoyante who felt him in the rectum and gave him such helpful guidelines for his behavior".
 At the same time, Eulenburg continued his efforts to involve the Kaiser in his spiritism and his attempts to contact the spirit world.
 On 18 November 1891, Field Marshal Alfred von Waldersee wrote in his diary: "In the highest place it is believed that it is possible to rule alone, to understand everything, to know everything best, while in reality no aim is clearly understood, nothing is properly understood...Is that really too bleak a view?
 Only today I have the learned the following for the first time.
 Philipp Eulenburg was earlier strongly urged not to strengthen the Kaiser in his spiritist leanings.
 During the first North Sea cruise he kept to this, as I was able to observe in detail.
 Apparently things had already changed by the time of the second cruise.
 During his last visit to Munich the monarch was brought into direct contact with a female spiritist by Eulenburg, I guess in the Legation hotel.
 While she was in a trance she was asked by the Kaiser, of whose presence she was allegedly unaware, what he was to make of a friend in Russia -- obviously an allusion to the Tsar.
 If the lord can be influenced in this way, the well-being of the Fatherland lies irretrievably in the hands of swindlers.
 Friedrich Wilhelm II and Bischoffwerder!"
 In December 1891, Eulenburg was delighted when a spiritist was apparently able to tell him of what Wilhelm had written to him in his last letter, which confirmed his belief in the power of the ghosts and spirits whose aid he sought.